Business Loan vs. Personal Loan

-When you’re a small business owner looking for money, you usually look to two common avenues for funding: business loans vs. personal loans.
+When you’re a small business owner looking for money, you usually look to two common avenues for funding: a business loan vs. personal loan.
 And both of these options can work, whether you’re trying to take on a new project, bolster inventory, or make your invoices liquid.

 Especially for new business owners, whose options for small business loans might be fewer, there’s a lot to think about when debating which of these two financing options is right for your specific business.
-You’ll need to know which questions to ask when deciding between a business loan vs. a personal loan, plus which factors should be the ones that tip the scales.
+You’ll need to know which questions to ask when making a decision between a business loan vs. personal loan, plus which factors should be the ones that tip the scales.

 It’s important to know the factors to consider before making a business decision—or any decision for that matter.
 Above all, the use of the funds.
 Second, how your loan weighs on your credit score.
 Next, the criteria of the underwriting process.
 And last, but certainly not least, thinking about building a financing relationship for your business’s future.

 We’ll unpack all parts of this decision—business loan vs. personal loan—so you’ll be in a position to make a choice and get the capital to grow your business.